 beginners guide to a high frequency machine

 My most recent (and favorite) new beauty tool has recently been my high frequency wand.
 I purchased one through amazon after I got a facial with one.
-I was so intrigued by the protect and was asking my esthetician a million questions about it.
-I learned that it is basically a tool that using high frequency electrodes to when infuse the skin with rejuvenating oxygen molecules.
-When my facialist whipped out the machine, I was a little (okay a lot) nervous that it would hurt my skin and make my feel like I was being shocked.
-I flinched when she touched it to my skin, but realized that it didn’t hurt at all.
-It just feels like your face is tingling (kind of like a lesser version of when your leg falls asleep).
+After asking my esthetician a million questions, I learned that it is basically a tool that using high frequency electrodes to when infuse the skin with rejuvenating oxygen molecules.
+When my facialist whipped out the machine, I was a little (okay a lot) nervous that it would hurt my skin and feel like I was being shocked.
+I flinched when she touched it to my skin, but realized that I was over-reacting and it didn’t hurt at all.
+It just feels like your face is tingling.
 She told me the benefits and I was amazed that this little machine could do so much.
-It helps with stubborn acne, puffy eyes and face, reduce wrinkles and fine lines, decongest pores, and help with hair growth.
+It helps with stubborn acne, de-puffing the eyes and face, reduces wrinkles and fine lines, decongests pores, and helps with hair growth.
 This machine literally does it all.
-I wasn’t sure if everything she said was true, but after just one facial it did shrink my pores and get ride of pimples.
+I wasn’t sure if everything she said was true, but after just one facial it did shrink my pores and get ride of pimples and blackheads.
 When I got home from my facial, I went on amazon and looked up the machine.
-I was shocked to see how affordable they were.
+I was surprised to see how affordable they were.
 I did some deep research and finally landed on this machine.

-I thought I would try one of the cheaper models to give it a chance and the reviews were a little mixed, but most were saying great things.
-(I also did my research on this model and the bad reviews just said that it stopped working, nothing dangerous.)
+I thought I would try one of the cheaper models to give it a chance and the reviews were a little mixed, but most were saying good things.
 It was $29 and came with free two day shipping.

 When the package finally arrived in the mail, I tore the envelope open and inspected the product.
 I’m not going to lie, I wasn’t very hopeful after seeing the sketchy box.
 I went to my bathroom and cleaned the glass heads with rubbing alcohol.
 I read the instructions (which were very unclear) and dove in.
 I played around for about 10 minutes and when I woke up the next morning, my skin was glowing.
 My stubborn cheek pimple was gone and the other blemished essentially disappeared.

-I been using this wand for about a month now and I’m completely in love.
+I been using this wand for about 5 months now and I’m completely in love.
 The downside I have is that the instructions were very hard to read, but after some trial and error I figured it all out.
-To help you out, below are my own instructions and guidelines I use when performing my at home facial with the high frequency wand.
+To help you, below are my own instructions and guidelines I use when performing my at home facial with the high frequency wand.

 apply a cream, mask, or serum to your skin so the wand will run smoothly along your face